 \subsection{Challenges of Camouflage in Graphs}

 Camouflage poses a significant challenge in GAD tasks, which has drawn great attention in some previous works \cite{caregnn,fraudre}.
 Typically, there are two kinds of camouflage in GAD.
-One is node feature camouflage, where anomalous nodes deliberately mimic their node features like other normal nodes.
-For example, fraudsters may declare false personal information on social networks, rendering their profile (node features) less reliable for GNN to detect anomalies.
-Another type is behavior camouflage, where anomalous nodes can engage in both malicious and benign interactions simultaneously.
-Such malicious interactions can be informative for anomaly detection.
-However, these critical clues may be overwhelmed by those accompanying normal interactions if all interactions are equally treated.
+One is node feature camouflage, where anomalous nodes deliberately mimic their node features like normal nodes.
+For example, fraudsters may declare false personal information in social networks, rendering their profile (node features) less reliable for GAD.
+Another type is behavior camouflage, where anomalous nodes engage in both malicious and benign interactions simultaneously.
+Such malicious interactions can be informative for GAD.
+However, these critical clues may be overwhelmed by accompanying normal interactions if all interactions are equally treated.
 Therefore, to avoid being misled by camouflage, we should train a GNN to be robust against feature camouflage and endow it with the ability to distinguish different kinds of interactions in the graph.